Vector-relation configurations and plabic graphs: Introduction

-As with classical local transformations, these operations preserve gauge equivalence and can be run in both directions.
+Our main object of study is a certain collection of geometric data, which we term a \emph{vector-relation configuration}, associated to a bipartite graph.
+Roughly speaking, such a configuration consists of a choice of vector (from some fixed vector space) associated to each white vertex of the graph, with the property that the set of vectors neighboring each black vertex satisfy a linear relation.
+The exact requirements vary a bit based on the context and are described in Definitions \ref{def:vr} and \ref{def:vr-plabic}.

+In the case of a planar bipartite graph, we additionally define evolution equations of vector-relation configurations under local transformations.
+In parallel with the dynamics of edge-weighted graphs, these operations preserve a notion of gauge equivalence.
 In fact, we will show (Proposition \ref{prop:moves}) that these two stories are in some sense equivalent to each other.
 At least locally, it is possible to go back and forth between edge weights and vector-relation configurations (with some genericity assumptions) in a manner that commutes with local transformations.
 As a result, we can import much of the theory of the dimer model to our setting.
-For instance we get face weights, which are simple to define geometrically and which satisfy nice evolution equations.
+For instance we get face weights, which are simple to define geometrically in terms of multi-ratios (Proposition \ref{prop:faceweights}) and which satisfy simple, rational evolution equations.